bryanjacinto1994/Bamazon/README.md

 Using JavaScript and all the NPM packages listed above via Visual Studio Code, a mocked up version of "Amazon" was created through Node.js.

+The process of creating this program is to install the following npm packages in order for the program to completely work.

+By making a connection to my sql using "mysql.createConnection", this will grab the mysql database from the '.sql' file located in your folder.

+I have made a function that will view the information from MySQL database onto the node.js Terminal/ Git Bash and displays as a nice formatted table.

+Inquirer Prompt function was used to ask the user questions.
+Upon asking the questions, there are if/else statements depending on what the user chooses.
+If the user chooses to purchase, it will go to a new question prompt function.
+If not, it will give an 'else' statement, and a message will show up.

 For the NPM Packages (listed above), this was used to have access to use the "inquirer prompt" command to ask questions to the users.
 "MySQL" npm package is used to have access to the '.sql' files and also connected from the MySQL WorkBench.
 Lastly, the "Cli-Table" is used to have a nice format of the table in the Terminal/Git Bash <br><br>

 ```javascript